Chapter 2:

 The man who had told me to shut up was sitting in my spot.
 His hands were tied behind his back, like mine had just been.
 A confused expression adorned his face, reflecting my exact feelings.

-A symphony of galloping horses and shouting men played behind me, as the city guards gave chase.
+A symphony of shouting men and galloping horses played behind me, as the city guards gave chase.

 I barrelled through an outdoor market, forcing people to leap out of the way.
 Knocking over stalls and people, I couldn’t help but think: That’s right, screw all of you and your stupid hats!

-The sky was now black.
+The sky had since blackened.
 I didn’t even know if I was being chased anymore, but boy was I running.
-I decided to take advantage of the darkness, by veering off the illuminated streets.
-I slowed down, so as not to be heard.
-Eventually, I found myself in an open field.
+Taking advantage of the darkness, I veered off the illuminated streets, into a large, open field.
+The grass muffled the cart’s noises, but I slowed down anyways, for added stealth.
 The moonlight shone strong onto the clearing.

-I brought stopped the horses, picked up the sword, hopped off the cart and walk around the back.
-The cage was predictably padlocked.
-I strode over to the captor I had swapped places with and reached through the bars.
-Sure enough, I felt a ring of keys.
-I yanked it off him, ignoring his protests and finally unlocked the cage.
+I reached through the bars.
+Sure enough, there came the reassuring jingle of keys.
+I yanked them off him, ignoring his muted protests and finally unlocked the cage.
 “Everybody, out,” I ordered.
-The captives hurried to comply.
-“Make sure he doesn’t get away,” I told the others, pointing to the former captor.
+The captives eagerly complied.
+“Make sure he doesn’t get away,” I warned the others, pointing to our former captor.

-“Oh, we won’t,” one of the men assures me.
+“Oh, we won’t,” one of the men assured me.

 I got to work slicing through their restraints using my new sword.
-Unbeknownst to me, I had cut my hand whilst grabbing said sword earlier.
-I was no longer bleeding, but the pain told me this entire situation was very real.
+In the heat of action, I hadn’t even realised that I had cut my hand whilst grabbing it earlier.
+It was no longer bleeding, but the pain told me this entire situation was very real.
 Something about that confirmation made me want to stock up on equipment.
-I made sure to collect all the rope I was cutting and sling it over my shoulder.
+I made sure to collect all the rope I was cutting and slung it over my shoulder.

 After freeing everyone, I approached the kidnapper.
 He was the only one whose hands were still tied behind his back.
 He looked at me warily, though I could make out an annoying optimism on his face.
 I wordlessly took his satchel, coin pouch, dagger, lantern and matches.